bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/binary_string.md

 A: 3
 {% endqna %}

+{% qna %}
+Q: number of bynary_substrings "be" of "to be or not to be"
+A: 2
+{% endqna %}

+{% qna %}
+Q: preceding texts of binary_substrings "be" of "to be or not to be"
+A: to
+A: to be or not to
+{% endqna %}

 # byte &lt;integer&gt; of &lt;binary_string&gt; : binary_substring

-Returns the binary substring value of the byte located at the offset specified by number within the file.
+Returns the binary substring value of the byte located at the offset specified by number.
 Number is zero origin.

 {% qna %}
 Q: (byte 0 of (binary_string "11223344555")) as hexadecimal